adonath/gpxray/README.md

-# An experimental package to use Gammapy for x-ray data analysis
+# An experimental package to coordinate Chandra x-ray data reduction

-This package is a prototype for using Gammapy for X-ray data analysis.
-It is not yet ready for production use, and the API is not stable.
+This package is not yet ready for production use, and the API is not stable.

 ## Installation